abdullahhkhann/Web_Programming/README.md

 # Web_Programming
 Web Programming final project.
-Front-end &amp; Back-end
+Front-end &amp; Back-end using MEAN stack

 - This is a project my partner & I created for the web programming course, where I developed the back-end, and my partner developed the front-end and came up with the idea